robyftp/Tree/README.md

-## Remember, the best angle to approach a problem from is the "try" angle.
+## Whenever the cashier at the grocery store asks my dad if he would like the milk in a bag he replies, ‘No, just leave it in the carton!’